 The majority understand and have always understood what we, too, consider the highest art: the artistically simple narratives of the Bible, the Gospel parables, folk legends, fairy tales, folk songs are understood by everyone.

 We might grant him the folklore, though even here I suspect that “folk” art is made by dedicated individual artists, and not by the collective mind of the volk, to a much higher degree than 19th-century Romantic intellectuals (and their 21st-century multiculturalist legatees) suspect.
 But the Bible is a bad example even on its face.
 The very fact that its narratives are “artistically simple”—that is, they do not always yield up immediately intelligible meanings—has made them objects of theological contention and even religious warfare for millennia.
 Why did the Talmudists and the Church Fathers spill so much ink on a text supposedly so transparent?
 And even the contents of the Bible were not decided by “the people” but by a council of intellectuals.
-As for “Gospel parables,” Christ himself insisted they were for a coterie, not for the hoi polloi (He who has ears to hear, let him hear!), appropriately enough, since they are often spectacularly obscure.
+As for “Gospel parables,” Christ himself insisted they were for a coterie, not for the hoi polloi: “He who has ears to hear, let him hear!”—appropriately enough, since they are often spectacularly obscure.
 I understand why Jesus cursed the fig tree less than I understand Mallarmé.

-Tolstoy’s modern canon of legitimate art is far better—Schiller, Dickens, Stowe, Dostoevsky, George Eliot—though even here, he hedges in a footnote, admitting that his own judgment might have been perverted by his miseducation in elite society.
+Tolstoy’s modern canon of legitimate art is far better—Schiller, Dickens, Stowe, Dostoevsky, George Eliot—though he hedges in a footnote, admitting that his own judgment might have been perverted by his miseducation in elite society.
 Furthermore, he excludes his own early novels—the masterpieces War and Peace and Anna Karenina—from the category of legitimate art and upholds among his own works only late parables like “God Sees the Truth but Waits.”

 The distinction that really matters is not between violence and non-violence, but between having and not having the appetite for power.
 There are people who are convinced of the wickedness both of armies and of police forces, but who are nevertheless much more intolerant and inquisitorial in outlook than the normal person who believes that it is necessary to use violence in certain circumstances.
 They will not say to somebody else, ‘Do this, that and the other or you will go to prison,’ but they will, if they can, get inside his brain and dictate his thoughts for him in the minutest particulars.
 Creeds like pacifism and anarchism, which seem on the surface to imply a complete renunciation of power, rather encourage this habit of mind.
 For if you have embraced a creed which appears to be free from the ordinary dirtiness of politics—a creed from which you yourself cannot expect to draw any material advantage—surely that proves that you are in the right?
 And the more you are in the right, the more natural that everyone else should be bullied into thinking likewise.

 The Tolstoy of the great novels was, as a great novelist must be, a sharp enough psychologist to know this.
-The Tolstoy of What Is Art? knows only what the totalitarian polemicist always knows: he is right, and we must either agree with him in every detail or be “banished, rejected and despised.”
+The Tolstoy of What Is Art? knows only what the totalitarian polemicist always knows: that he is right, and that we must either agree with him in every detail or be “banished, rejected and despised.”